How to Preach Holy Resilience Under Stress

 Holy resilience, if you will.

-Like a tree planted by the water, unphased by heat or drought.
+Like a tree planted by the water—unphased by heat, drought, flood, or wind:

 But blessed is the one who trusts in the LORD, whose confidence is in him.
 They will be like a tree planted by the water that sends out its roots by the stream.
 It does not fear when heat comes; its leaves are always green.
 It has no worries in a year of drought and never fails to bear fruit. — Jeremiah 17:7-8